ThePacielloGroup/cupper/content/patterns/writing/references.md

 {{% wcag include="2.1.1, 4.1.2" descriptions="true" %}}

+{{% note %}}
+Both omitting the `descriptions` attribute and including it with a "false" value will omit descriptions.
+If it is included it _must_ have a value.
+A boolean attribute will break the output.
+{{% /note %}}

 ## Inclusive Design Principle references

 Some inclusive design concepts are not reducible to success or fail criteria.
 This is why The Paciello Group wrote the [Inclusive Design Principles](http://inclusivedesignprinciples.org/).
 These can be listed by name.